contensis/contensis.github.io/api/delivery-api/model/dotnet/composed-dotnet.md

 <div>

-@foreach(var item in synopsis)
+@foreach(ComposedFieldItem item in synopsis)
 {
-    // Loop through the ComposedFieldItems in the ComposedField and render
+    // Loop through the ComposedFieldItems in the ComposedField and render the items
+    //

     if (item.Type == "mainHeading")
     {